onkelbeh/HomeAssistantRepository/README.md

 ## ~arm64
 By user request, I have populated an ~arm64 KEYWORD on all Ebuilds, which is (currently) completely untested.
 I know of at least two guys using it, but I got no feedback yet.
 Some day I will prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

+## ~arm
+By another request, I merged ~arm KEYWORD from @ivecera on all Ebuilds at 0.117.6.
+This guy is running an Odroid XU4.
+I updated all my scripts to keep it running.

 ## Nearly all Home Assistant Components are now included
 Except of some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as Ebuilds, based on the integrations list from `/usr/lib/python3.8/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.